Cliff Whiting: Contemporary wharenui and marae

 Following the construction of the wharenui at the Palmerston North Teachers' College and the marae at the Museum of New Zealand Te Papa Tongarewa, Whiting continued to work on contemporary wharenui.
-He worked on the wharenui Maru Kaitatea at Takahanga Marae in Kaikoura, which was opened in 2001.
+He worked on the wharenui Maru Kaitatea at Takahanga Marae in Kaikōura, which was opened in 2001.
 He also worked on the development of Te Rau Aroha Marae for the Awarua Rūnanga in Bluff.
 This marae complex was named in remembrance of the bus that travelled throughout New Zealand during World War I, receiving donations for soldiers.
 Again the wharenui was the centre of the marae.
 Named Tahu Pōtiki, this wharenui also featured the bold colours and rich carvings expected from Whiting's work.

 Honours and awards

 Whiting's contribution to teaching, art and the cultural heritage of New Zealand was acknowledged.
 In 1990, he was awarded the New Zealand 1990 Commemoration Medal.
 He was conferred an honorary Doctor of Literature degree by Massey University in 1996.
 In the 1999 New Year Honours, he was appointed a Member of the Order of New Zealand, New Zealand's highest civil honour.
 He also received the Alan Highet Award for excellence in the arts in 1986 and was granted honorary life membership of the New Zealand Historic Places Trust in 2004.
-In 2017 he was posthumously awarded Te Tohu o Te Papa Tongarewa Rongomaraeroa | Outstanding contribution to Ngā toi Māori (Māori art) by Te Papa Tongarewa.
+In 2017 he was posthumously awarded Te Tohu o Te Papa Tongarewa Rongomaraeroa | Outstanding contribution to Ngā toi Māori (Māori art) by Te Papa Tongarewa at the Te Waka Toi awards.